Eamon Ryan

-Eamon Michael Ryan (born 28 July 1963) is an Irish Green Party politician who has served as Minister for the Environment, Climate and Communications and Minister for Transport since June 2020 and Leader of the Green Party since May 2011.
-He has been a Teachta Dála (TD) for the Dublin Bay South constituency since 2016, and previously from 2002 to 2011 for the Dublin South constituency.
+Eamon Michael Ryan (born 28 July 1963) is an Irish former Green Party politician who served as Minister for the Environment, Climate and Communications and Minister for Transport from June 2020 to January 2025, and was Leader of the Green Party from May 2011 to June 2024.
+He served as a Teachta Dála (TD) for the Dublin Bay South constituency from 2016 to 2024, and previously from 2002 to 2011 for the Dublin South constituency.
 He previously served as Minister for Communications, Energy and Natural Resources from 2007 to 2011.
+On 18 June 2024, he announced that he was stepping down as leader of the Green Party.
+He retired from politics after the 2024 general election.

 Early and personal life

 Ryan was born in Dublin in 1963 and raised in Dundrum, where he continues to live with his family.
 He was educated at Gonzaga College and University College Dublin, where he graduated with a Bachelor of Commerce degree.
 He was manager of the UCD Marketing Development Programme from 1985 to 1986, and following three years of emigration and unemployment in 1989, he founded Cycling Safaris, a company which organises cycling holidays in Ireland and Europe.
 He married the author and journalist Victoria White in 1998 and they have four children.